Green tea and green coffee bean extract are both well-known weight loss supplements, but should you choose one over another?

 Do not drink your green tea with milk!

-A randomized study testing antioxidant activity in green and black tea showed that when milk is added to tea, the effect of polyphenols and antioxidants are completely inhibited!
+A randomized study testing antioxidant activity in green and black tea showed that when you add milk to tea, the effect of polyphenols and antioxidants are completely inhibited!
 Please, do not waste the benefits of green tea by adding milk; it is not worth the added taste!
-As stated in the study,

 - Anxiety disorder